rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

    |   - `data` dropped here while still borrowed
 ```

-We need to *make sure the data lives long enough* for both the current thread and the new thread we
+You need to *make sure the data lives long enough* for both the current thread and the new thread
-are creating.
-We can do this by putting it in an `Arc` (Atomically Reference Counted heap
+you are creating.
+You can do this by putting it in an `Arc` (Atomically Reference Counted heap
 allocation) like this:

 ```rust